-But don't let that deter you from owning or inheriting pure wool blankets because they're not that hard to care for and they will keep you very warm on a cold night.
+Don't let that deter you from owning or inheriting pure wool blankets, though, because they're not too difficult to care for and will keep you very warm on a cold night.
 Just a few tips on caring and storing is all you need to know to enjoy these warm covers.

 Garment Fabric Care Labels